marcocapano/StaticTableView/README.md

 Just drag the StaticTableView.swift, Section.swift and StaticCell.swift files into your project.

 ## Things you can do now
-- Creating multiple sections with a header.
+- Creating multiple sections with a header and a footer.
 - Creating multiple cell for each section.
 - Configure your cells with the `configure` method.
 - Use already made cell styles.